jotalanusse/arduino-bad-usb/README.md

 As shown previously, every file will have a name from `00001` to `11111`.
 These numbers are actually the binary representation of numbers `1` up to `31`.
 But because our DIP switch only understands `0` or `1` we need to work with numbers in this format.

 The goal of this section is not to teach you in-depth how binary numbers work, but to demonstrate why this approach is the best one to use.
-You don't even need to know binary to operate the DIP switch.
+You don't even need to know binary to operate the DIP switch, but if you want to learn more about it, you can find it here: [Binary numbers](https://en.wikipedia.org/wiki/Binary_number).

 The easiest way of knowing what combination to use is to have a list of all your scripts and their DIP switch combination (which is alfo their filename).
 Then you simply put the different switches into position (`0` or `1`) and when you connect your BadUSB, the Arduino will take care of the rest.